 Remember that screen door you never got around to fixing or that office window that was never properly patched up?
 These are likely creating an open invitation for mice.
 Be sure to seal up any wall cracks, patch up foundations, and fill any holes or vents where mice can gain entry.

 The important thing to remember is that although there’s a number of things that can attract mice, there are just as many things you can do to prevent them.
-The first thing to do is look for signs of an infestation, because knowing if you have rodents in your home or business is half the battle.
+The first thing to do is look for signs of an infestation because knowing if you have rodents in your home or business is half the battle.
 If your issue is with a storage unit rather than yor home, learn how to keep mice out of storage boxes and other valuable belongings.